deepik27/simple-toolchain-20210602121701501/README.md

 - To start the Fleet Management Starter Application, open the [IBM Cloud dashboard][bluemix_dashboard_url] and start the app.

 Congratulations!
-You are now ready to use your own instance of the IBM IoT for Automotive - Fleet Management Starter Application.
+You are now ready to use your own instance of the IBM IoT Connected Vehicle Insights - Fleet Management Starter Application.
 To connect to the app, enter the following URL in your browser:
 `http://<host>.mybluemix.net` in your browser.

 ## (Optional) Connecting to an OBDII dongle that is plugged in to your car